hendrikfolkerts/sestopy/README.md

 EXECUTE

 The program can be executed from source.
 Python3 with PyQt5 needs to be installed and the Python executable needs to be on the path.
+Open a shell and change with the cd command to the SESToPy directory.
 The program then can be started with the shell command:
 - in Windows: python main.py
 - in Linux: python3 main.py

+Versions built for Windows or Linux have an executable file with the name "SESToPy" in the program directory.

+Execution in Docker
-The program can be executed as standalone application in a Docker container.
+The program can alternatively be executed as standalone application in a Docker container.
 Instructions are in the README file in the Docker directory of this program.

-Versions built for Windows or Linux have an executable file with the name "SESToPy" in the program directory.

 CHANGELOG
 - added: couplings, pruning, flattening